 - Research in Health and Social Care

 - Dementia Care

 - Developing and Managing Care of the Highly Dependent Adult

 - Palliative Care for Adults

-The Health and Social Care Development BSc degree through CPD pathways offers the following:
+The BSc (Hons) Health and Social Care Development degree offer the following:

-- Flexibility: earn while you learn through part-time study; the degree can be completed over 18 months to five years
+- Flexibility: earn while you learn through part-time study; the degree can be completed over a two year period.

 - Relevance: The modules give an excellent insight into a variety of speciality areas within Nursing.
 Your choice of modules will mean you can tailor education to your specific practice needs.

 - Recognition of Prior Learning: We are able to consider your Diploma in Higher and add this towards the 360 credits that you require to attain a degree, with honours, in the United Kingdom.
 Your Diploma will account for 240 credits.